Wild man: Celtic mythology

+Some scholars regard the Irish Irish tradition of Buile Shuibhne (The Madness of Sweeney, 9th century) as resembling the widely dispersed Wild Man of the Woods tradition, or indeed consider it to be a migratory tale transmitted from a northern (nordic) Wild Man tradition.
+The same relationship (transmission from the north) has been postulated for the paralleling Welsh story about Myrddin Wyllt, precursor to the Merlin of later romance.

-The 9th-century Irish tale Buile Shuibhne (The Madness of Sweeney) describes how Shuibhne or Sweeney, the pagan king of the Dál nAraidi in Ulster, assaults the Christian bishop Ronan Finn and is cursed with madness as a result.
+The Irish tale describes how Suibhne or Sweeney, the pagan king of the Dál nAraidi in Ulster, assaults the Christian bishop Ronan Finn and is cursed with madness as a result.
 He begins to grow feathers and talons as the curse runs its full course, flies like a bird, and spends many years travelling naked through the woods, composing verses among other madmen.
 In order to be forgiven by God, King Suibhne composes a beautiful poem of praise to God before he dies.
 There are further poems and stories recounting the life and madness of King Suibhne.

-The Welsh told a similar story about Myrddin Wyllt, the origin of the Merlin of later romance.
-In these stories, Myrddin is a warrior in the service of King Gwenddoleu ap Ceidio at the time of the Battle of Arfderydd.
+The Welsh lore presents Myrddin is a warrior in the service of King Gwenddoleu ap Ceidio at the time of the Battle of Arfderydd.
 When his lord is killed at the battle, Myrddin travels to the Caledonian Forest in a fit of madness which endows him with the ability to compose prophetic poetry; a number of later prophetic poems are attributed to him.
 The Life of Saint Kentigern includes almost the same story, though here the madman of Arfderydd is instead named Lailoken, which may be the original name.

-The fragmentary 16th-century Breton text An Dialog Etre Arzur Roe D'an Bretounet Ha Guynglaff (Dialog Between Arthur and Guynglaff) tells of a meeting between King Arthur and the wild man Guynglaff, who predicts events which will occur as late as the 16th century.
+The fragmentary 16th-century Breton text An Dialog Etre Arzur Roe D'an Bretounet Ha Guynglaff (Dialog Between Arthur and Guynglaff) tells of a meeting between King Arthur and Guynglaff ("a sort of wild man of the woods"), who predicts events which will occur as late as the 16th century.

 Geoffrey of Monmouth recounts the Myrddin Wyllt legend in his Latin Vita Merlini of about 1150, though here the figure has been renamed "Merlin".
 According to Geoffrey, after Merlin witnessed the horrors of the battle: